mrocabado/registration/README.md

 - Try to use funtional like constructs instead.
 For example, Optional.ifPresent() instead of *if*.
 Other than the Null checks guards, I don't think there are other conditional structures in the code.

 ### Use patterns when required
--  Factory method user inteod or open accedd to constructors.
+-  Factory method used instead of open access to constructors.
--  Command patter is used to model application UseCases
+-  Command pattern is used to model application UseCases

 See: https://jlordiales.me/2012/12/26/static-factory-methods-vs-traditional-constructors/
 # Known issues